HOMEBLOGINQUIRYSEARCH

 3 - Fungal Diseases

-A fungus is a primitive organism; mushrooms, mold, and mildew are some examples of fungus.
-Fungi live in the air, in soil, on plants, and in water.
-Some live in the human body.
+Fungi are primitive organisms, including mushrooms, mold, and mildew.
+They live in the air, soil, plants, and water, some even live in the human body.
 Only about half of all types of fungi are harmful.

 Some fungi reproduce through tiny spores in the air.
 You can inhale the spores, or they can land on you.
 As a result, fungal infections often start in the lungs or on the skin.
 You are more likely to get a fungal infection if you have a weakened immune system or take antibiotics.